Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 --------------------

 The AN/ALE-40 countermeasures dispensers are divided into two distinct dispenser configurations.
 The master (outboard) dispenser contains the electronics and sequencer switch for both dispensers on each pylon and is installed on the outboard side of the inboard armament pylons.
 The slave (inboard) dispenser is installed on the inboard side of the inboard armament pylons and is connected to the master dispenser by an interconnect cable.
 The aircraft can be configured either with four chaff payload modules on all four dispensers or two chaff payload modules on the slave dispensers and two flare payload modules on the master dispensers.
 Only chaff payload modules can be installed on the slave dispensers; flare payload modules can only be installed on the master dispensers.

-[INSERT FIGURE Overview AN/ALE-40 Controls and Indicators, fig. 1-45 in TO 1F-4E-34-1-1]

 Master Dispenser Assembly
 -------------------------